winglang/docsite/versioned_docs/version-latest/04-reference/winglang-spec.md

 Re-assignment to variables that are defined with `let` is not allowed in Wing.

-Re-assignment to class fields is allowed if field is marked with `readwrite`.
+Re-assignment to class fields is allowed if the field is marked with `readwrite`.
 Examples in the class section below.

 `readwrite` is available in the body of class declarations.